USUSDW/week-01-tickets/README.md

 ## Running the Project

 ### IntelliJ
-Look on the left side of the screen for a gradle menu with an icon of an elephant.
+Look on the right side of the screen for a gradle menu with an icon of an elephant.
 If there is nothing contained in the menu, click the plus button and add the `build.gradle` file in the base folder of this project.